Barth, Germany: Inclusion in Swedish Pomerania

-Return to Prussia
+Prussian rule

 The Swedes left Barth after Swedish Pomerania was assigned to Prussia in 1815.
 From then on, the town was part of the Prussian Province of Pomerania.

 In 1850, a cholera epidemic lasted for seven weeks.
 In 1872, Barth was affected by a stormflood, that retreated only after ten days.

 During the second half of the 19th century, the town expanded beyond its medieval limits for the first time.
 On 1 July 1888, Barth was connected to the Rostock-Stralsund railways, in 1902 a gas plant was built, and in 1920 electricity was introduced.

 World Wars

 After the First World War, the Free State of Prussia moved the Kreis headquarters from Franzburg to Barth.

-During World War II Barth was the site of a German prison of war camp, Stalag Luft I, for captured Allied airmen.
-The presence of the prison camp is said to have shielded the town from Allied bombing.
+During World War II Barth was the site of the Stalag Luft I and Stalag Luft II German prisoner-of-war camps for captured Allied airmen, however, the latter was relocated to Łódź in occupied Poland in 1941.
+Stalag Luft I held mostly American and British POWs.
+The presence of the camp is said to have shielded the town from Allied bombing.
+On 30 April 1945, the German personnel fled the camp, and two days later it was liberated by Soviet troops.

+One of the largest subcamps of the Ravensbrück concentration camp was operated in Barth during World War II, in which a total of some 6,000 men and women were imprisoned, mostly Russian, Polish and Ukrainian, but also Yugoslav, French, Jewish, Italian, Croatian, Romani and others.
+From February 1945, many exhausted prisoners were evacuated from subcamps of Ravensbrück in Karlshagen and Police to Barth, where they eventually died.
+On 30 April 1945, the SS launched a further death march from Barth westwards, whereas some 300 severely ill and exhausted prisoners were left in Barth, and liberated on 1 May 1945.